Devon: Hundreds

 Historically Devon was divided into 32 hundreds: Axminster, Bampton, Black Torrington, Braunton, Cliston, Coleridge, Colyton, Crediton, East Budleigh, Ermington, Exminster, Fremington, Halberton, Hartland, Hayridge, Haytor, Hemyock, Lifton, North Tawton and Winkleigh, Ottery, Plympton, Roborough, Shebbear, Shirwell, South Molton, Stanborough, Tavistock, Teignbridge, Tiverton, West Budleigh, Witheridge, and Wonford.

 Combined County Authority

 Devon County Council and Torbay Council are constituent members of the Devon and Torbay Combined County Authority, which has devolved powers over transport, housing, skills, and support for business.

 The authority consists of 12 members: six constituent members with full voting rights, four non-constituent members who do not have voting powers unless extended to them by the constituent members, and two associate members who cannot vote.
 Devon County Council and Torbay Council each choose half of the constituent members.
 Two of the non-constituent members are selected collectively by the district councils of Devon to represent their interests, and one is reserved for the Devon and Cornwall Police and Crime Commissioner.
 The remaining non-constituent member and the two associate members are elected by the constituent members of the authority.

+Future

+In July 2026, the Government of the United Kingdom announced its intention to reorganise Devon into four unitary authority areas by April 2028.
+Exeter, Plymouth, and Torbay will cover their namesake settlements and the surrounding area; each is larger than the current district covering the settlement.
+Devon Coast and Countryside will cover the remainder of the county.
+Elections to the new unitary authorities will be held in May 2027.